Cyanoalanine

-Cyanoalanine (more accurately β-Cyano-L-alanine) is an amino acid with the formula NCCH2CH(NH2)CO2H.
+Cyanoalanine is an amino acid with the formula NCCH2CH(NH2)CO2H.
 Like most amino acids, it exists as a tautomer NCCH2CH(NH3+)CO2−.
 It is a rare example of a nitrile-containing amino acid.
 It is a white, water-soluble solid.
-It can be found in common vetch seeds.
+It can be found in common vetch (Vicia sativa).

 Cyanoalanine arises in nature by the action of cyanide on cysteine catalyzed by L-3-cyanoalanine synthase: